ljrain/blog.rainaldi.dev/content/post/2019/migrated_wordpress_hugo.md

 draft: true

 ---
-After many years I have decided to migrate my blog  content to a new domain and a new site as \[discussed here\](/posts/2019/03/welcome-to-my-new-blog/).
+After many years I have decided to migrate my blog  content to a new domain and a new as [discussed in this post](posts/2019/03/welcome-to-my-new-blog)

 Having seen more talk lately on Static Site Generators and looking a [Wyam.io](https://www.wyam.io) and then [GoHugo.io](https://www.gohugo.io) I decided to switch to a Static Generated Site using Hugo.